Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control

-For the reader's convenience, we summarize the entire algorithm for obtaining differentially private confidence interval for $\beta_j$ in the high-dimensional setting.
-Specifically, the algorithm consists of four steps, and we allocate $(\epsilon/4,\delta/4)$ privacy budget for each step: (1) estimating the regression parameters $\hat\bbeta$; (2) estimating the precision matrix column $\hat\bw_j$; (3) estimating the debiased estimator $\hat{\beta}_j^{(db)}$; and (4) estimating the standard error of the debiased estimator.
-Our algorithm ensures that each of the four steps are $(\epsilon/4,\delta/4)$- differentially private, thus Algorithm \ref{algo:inference} itself is $(\epsilon,\delta)$-DP.
-The privacy guarantee together with the nominal coverage of the confidence interval is summarized in Theorem \ref{thm:main}.
+For the reader's convenience, we summarize the complete algorithm for constructing a differentially private confidence interval for $\beta_j$ in Algorithm \ref{algo:inference}.
+The algorithm consists of four steps, with an allocated privacy budget of $(\varepsilon/4,\delta/4)$ for each step: (1) estimating the regression parameter $\hat{\boldsymbol{\beta}}$; (2) estimating the corresponding column of the precision matrix, $\hat{\boldsymbol{w}}_j$; (3) computing the debiased estimator $\hat{\beta}_j^{(db)}$; and (4) estimating the standard error of the debiased estimator.
+Since each of these four steps is $(\varepsilon/4,\delta/4)$-DP, Algorithm \ref{algo:inference} as a whole satisfies $(\varepsilon,\delta)$-DP.
+The privacy budget allocation is flexible and can be adjusted in practice depending on specific requirements.
+The overall privacy guarantee, along with the nominal coverage of the proposed confidence interval, is given in Theorem \ref{thm:main}.